redwoodjs/redwood-office-hours/2022-09-28-rest-directive/README.md

 - Support `POST` and `GET` methods
 - Chain with another Transformer directive to reshape the response (transform JSON API data to match a different SDL) (maybe?)

+## Motivation aka Why not just implement a service?

+You may be wondering, why use this `@rest` directive instead of implementing the same SDL and the implementing a service called `posts` and `post` and then in that service, use the same cross-unidici-fetch to fetch the url?

+And the answer, is ...
+I'd probably implement this type of feature using a service.

+With a service, then a service can call another service (if some other feature needs a few posts to process)... or I could have a serverless function call the posts service to fetch for a RESTful API :).

+I might even create a fetch client specifically for the JSON API in `api/lib`.

+But, for very simple REST API fetches one can save quite a bit of code by not having to implement a service method for each endpoint and each get many and get singular.

+This Office Hours Example is of a showcase of the power and simoplicity of creating Transformer Directives and how one can test them as well.

 ## Setup

 Welcome to [RedwoodJS](https://redwoodjs.com)!